core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 # Obtaining Information about the Deterministic Client {#sec-obtaining-info}

-This section extends the joining process defined in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization {{RFC9200}}.
+This section extends the joining process defined in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
 Upon joining the OSCORE group, this enables a new group member to obtain from the Group Manager the required information about the Deterministic Client (see {{sssec-use-deterministic-requests-pre-conditions}}).

 With reference to the 'key' parameter included in the Join Response defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, the Group_OSCORE_Input_Material object specified as its value contains also the two additional parameters 'det_senderId' and 'det_hash_alg'.
 These are registered in {{ssec-iana-security-context-parameter-registry}} of this document and are defined as follows: